-- Four season sleeping bags: Proper winter sleeping bags that are for use in low temperatures and harsh conditions, ideal for winter use.
+- Four season sleeping bags: Warm sleeping bags that are for use in low temperatures and harsh conditions, ideal for winter use.
 You can check out the best winter sleeping bags here.

 - Four season plus or Five season sleeping bags: These are specialist sleeping bags for polar or alpine expedition use in extremely low temperatures.

 It is also worth considering a sleeping bag liner.
 Not only do they stop the main bag needing to be washed as often, but they can add a ‘season’ to your sleeping bag rating.
 So by using a liner you will have a more flexible camping sleeping system.